 But there are many simple ways to add healthy fats and nutrients into a dysphagia diet.

-These 4 dysphagia staple foods help seniors maintain a healthy weight and feel more energized.
+These four dysphagia staple foods help seniors maintain a healthy weight and feel more energized.

-1 cup of cubed avocado has about 22 grams of fat.
+One cup of cubed avocado has about 22 grams of fat.
 Plus, it’s one of the most nutrient-dense foods.
-Avocado is loaded with potassium, fiber, Vitamin B-6, and Vitamin C – just to name a few.
+Avocado is loaded with potassium, fiber, Vitamin B-6, and Vitamin C – to name a few.

-Even better, avocados don’t have a strong flavor on their own so they can easily be mixed into existing dysphagia meals to add a smooth, creamy thickness.
+Even better, avocados don’t have a strong flavor on their own, so they can be easily mixed into existing dysphagia meals to add a smooth, creamy texture.

-Consider blending an avocado in with chocolate pudding, a fruit smoothie, or even a creamed soup like broccoli cheddar.
+Consider blending an avocado into chocolate pudding, a fruit smoothie, or even a creamed soup like broccoli cheddar.

-In addition to peanut butter, nut butters like cashew, hazelnut (like Nutella), and almond are becoming more and more common in grocery stores.
+In addition to peanut butter, nut butters like cashew, hazelnut (like Nutella), and almond are becoming increasingly common in grocery stores.

 For creamier textures that won’t leave your older adult’s meal gritty, you might want to stick with smooth nut butters from peanuts, cashews, and hazelnuts.